 A kit car is an automobile that is made available in “kit form.”
 You can buy kit car insurance through any specialty insurer or traditional insurer that offers this specific coverage.

-A kit car is a car that the policyholder has built themselves.
+A kit car is a car that’s built by the policyholder.
 The pieces for the car come in a kit and the policyholder assembles them.
 It is basically a real-life model car that you can really drive.

 In most cases, important engine parts are actually taken from several vehicle types.
 The kit may vary in complexity.
-The original idea of a kit car dates back to the year 1896, a concept almost as antiquated as the first automobile itself.
-The idea of a kit car, though very old, and certainly not mainstream, is nonetheless a legitimate notion.
+The original idea of a kit car dates back to the year 1896.

 You will need insurance from the very beginning of the project, even before you assemble the car.
 Insurance is available for completed cars as well as cars sentenced to stay in a garage for a few years.